dwarvesf/smithy/README.md

     make up-dashboard

+This command will generate groups, users in database:

+Default:
+    username: admin
+    password: admin

 **Note:** From here.
 You just need make up-dashboard to start server.
 Because agent's data have been saved into your local PC

 ### Quick start